This post may contain affiliate links. Please read my disclosure policy.

 In our part of Texas, there are a lot of cultural influences on the types of food made in restaurants here (and at home by many).
 Some of my favorite restaurants are those with a Latin influence.
 And since I first tried it, I’ve long been a fan of plantains, the banana’s larger cousin.
 So I wanted to try making them myself for this month’s Eating the Alphabet Healthy Recipe Challenge.
-Savory twice fried plantain tostones are an easy and quick way to enjoy these as an alternative to potatoes.
+Savory plantain tostones are an easy and quick alternative to potatoes.
+They’re fried twice for extra crispiness.
 I made ours with a creamy cilantro dipping sauce too.

 For all the details about the Eating The Alphabet Healthy Recipe Challenge, check out my post from earlier this year (or if you are a blogger and want to join in, there is a sign-up form to complete).

-Don’t forget to check out the Eating the Alphabet Pinterest board.
+Don’t forget to check out my Pinterest board.
 There you can keep track of all the recipes that are added month-to-month but also find new recipes from last year too.
 What’s your favorite fruit, vegetable, grain or legume that starts with the letter P, Q or R?